JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 # Edit the next line to set Destination Directory
 DEST C:\JTSDK\tmp\wsjtx-output
 ```

+* SRCD represents the location and name of the of the repsoitory checkout
+* DEST is the root locaiton where the artifact will be located.

+If you wish to use a different branch checkout, update the SRD path.
+If
+you would like a different Destination directory, update the DEST path.

 ---
 ## Building WSJT-X From a Git Repo
-It should not matter which repository is checked out, be it from `Bibucket`
-or `Sourceforge`.
-In this example, we'll use the `Sourceforge` public
+It should not matter which repository service is used.
+For this example, we'll being using `Sourceforge` and the [WSJT-X Repository](https://sourceforge.net/p/wsjt/wsjtx/ci/stable/tree/)
-repository.

 As noted earlier, `JTSDK-QT` does not know of, nor is it concerned with
 Git.
-All repository management will mostly likely be performed outside of
+All repository management should be performed outside of the
-the `JTSDK-QT Environment` using an appropriate Git Client.
+`JTSDK-QT Environment` using an appropriate Git Client.

 ### Checkout WSJT-X Repository
 You can use any Git Client you like.
 The only thing that is of concern to the
 build-script is the full path including the ckeckout name, and the destination
 directory.
-The following example uses the following:
+For this build example, we'll be using the following:
 ```
 Checkout Type ..........: Anonymous
 Git Repo URL ...........: https://git.code.sf.net/p/wsjt/wsjtx